 Associate of Applied Science Degree and you will be eligible to attempt the Certified Respiratory Therapist exam and the Registered Respiratory Therapist exam administered by the National Board for Respiratory Care.

-Once accepted into the program, the length of program is 13 months.
+Once accepted into the program, the length of program about fifteen (15) months.

 Obtain a copy of your transcript (official or unofficial) and provide it to either Mr. Reed or Mr. Gilmore for review.
 They will advise you regarding classes you need to apply to the RT program.
 These transcripts will only be used for the purpose of advising and will not replace the requirement for official transcripts to be sent to BPCC's Admissions Office.
 You will also need to complete an application to BPCC, if you are not already a BPCC student, and obtain an application packet to the Respiratory Therapy Program.
 The completed application packet must be received no later than April 15 of the application year to be considered for the program.
 Enrollment is selective and is based upon GPA and interview score.